xiph/opus/dnn/README.md

 1. Now that you have your files, train with:
    ```
-   ./training_tf2/train_lpcnet.py features.f32 data.u8
+   ./training_tf2/train_lpcnet.py features.f32 data.u8 model_name
    ```
-   and it will generate an lpcnet*.h5 file for each iteration.
-If it stops with a "Failed to allocate RNN reserve space" message try reducing the *batch\_size* variable in train_lpcnet.py.
+   and it will generate an h5 file for each iteration, with model\_name as prefix.
+If it stops with a "Failed to allocate RNN reserve space" message try specifying a smaller --batch-size for  train\_lpcnet.py.

 1. You can synthesise speech with Python and your GPU card (very slow):
    ```